kevinmiguet-wm/book-notes/Flying notes/User research.md

 4. Can you find common words used in the reviews that could be helpful for our creative strategists ?
 5. Here is a competitor website [URL].
 Based on our reviews, how should we position ourselves to be different ?
 6. How has the sentiment of the reviews changed over time ?
 Any patterns based on seasonality of when people buy ?
-7. HEre is our website
+7. Here is our website [insert website].
+Based on the reviews, do you see any untapped products/colors/flavors/etc.. that we should explore ?